SMU-Bootcamp-Project3/Cardify/README.md

 -This application allows Users to generate "post-card" style greetings composed of an image on the front, and personalized text on the back.

--Upon opening the application Homepage, Users will be given the option to create a new card.
-If they are not logged-in, choosing this option will prompt Users to either log-in or create an account by redirecting them to the Login page.
+-Upon opening the application Homepage, Users will see available options for card styles.
+These card components and front end components are rendered with REACT.
+Page routes are created and rendered using GraphQL funcationality.
+Choosing a card will add it to their cart for future review.

--Once logged-in, Users will be taken to their Account page, where they can review saved cards, make edits, delete cards, and create new cards.
+-Once logged-in and authenticated with JWT funcationality, Users will be able to review saved cards, make edits, delete cards, and create new cards.
+Card information and User information is stored using MongoDB.

 -By clicking on saved cards, the content will be loaded into the Template/Editor page.